rkubosz/PyChemEng/README.md

 PyChemEng
 =========

 A set of python scripts which help perform chemical engineering tasks, such as mass balances, energy balances, and chemical reaction equilibria calculations.

-Examples
+Examples/Documentation
 ========

-Please take a look at the Examples.py file for how these scripts can be used.
+Please take a look at the Examples.py file.

 Testing
 =======

 You can validate the entire set of calculations by running the Tests.py script.